WELCOME TO ST. AGNES ANGLICAN CHURCH, BLACK ROCK

 From performances at St Agnes and at All Souls

-Prayer of the Week - Fourth Sunday after Pentecost
+Prayer of the Week - Seventh Sunday after Pentecost

 through Jesus Christ our Lord.
 Amen